sdhutchins/py4ds/README.md

 # py4ds

-A GitHub repository for my presentation at FreeCodeCamp.
+A GitHub repository for my presentation at [FreeCodeCampJxn](https://github.com/freecodecampjxn).

 ## Data